Underground Atlanta: Entertainment district

 The Underground Atlanta corporation spent $10 million on redeveloping the historic area into an entertainment district.
 On April 8, 1969, "Underground Atlanta" officially opened with new restaurants, bars, nightclubs, and music venues installed in the old individual storefronts.
 At the time, Fulton County was the only county in the state of Georgia that permitted mixed alcoholic beverages to be served, provided that adults met a dress code in places that served them.
 As a result, Underground Atlanta quickly became the center of downtown Atlanta nightlife.

 Popular spots in Underground Atlanta included Dante's Down the Hatch, Scarlett O'Hara, The Blarney Stone, The Rustler's Den, The Pumphouse, The Front Page, The Bank Note, and Muhlenbrink's Saloon, where Atlanta's Piano Red, under the name Dr. Feelgood and the Interns, played from 1969 to 1979.
 Other attractions included a souvenir shop owned by governor Lester Maddox and a wax museum.
 With the old-style architecture lending considerable charm to the district, Underground Atlanta soon became Atlanta's best-known tourist attraction, rivaling Bourbon Street in New Orleans.
 By 1972, its most profitable year, Underground had 3.5 million visitors and $17 million in sales.
 In 1973, there were 65 businesses employing 1,000.
 At its peak, there were more than 80 restaurants, clubs, boutiques, and shops in the Underground Atlanta district.

 The heyday of Underground Atlanta lasted for only half a decade.
-The legal drinking age in Georgia was lowered from 21 to 19.
+The legal drinking age in Georgia was lowered from 21 to 18 in 1972.
 When neighboring DeKalb County relaxed their restrictions on alcohol consumption in the early 1970s, new bars sprouted up in other parts of the city, generating competition.
 The dress code restrictions were dropped and fights began to break out.
 Crime became uncontrollable and the area was considered dangerous.
 In addition, the construction of the MARTA East Line beginning in 1975 tore out approximately one third of the Underground blocks and eliminated parking.

 In 1975, The New York Times noted that winter traffic to the complex was sparse and threatened the continued existence of the district; Underground Atlanta Inc. offered 26,000 shares of stock to the city of Atlanta, and proposed to fence off the district, converting the public streets into public parkland and offering a 25-cent admission charge.
 By 1976, sales were down to just 40% of 1973 results.

+Underground [Atlanta] was never planned ... anyone who was there with an idea was welcomed.
+We built it, then just let it drift.